 Medical Assistant Employment Statistics

-- There are typically 114,600 medical assistant job openings each year in the United States.
-This high job outlook is a result of medical assistants retiring, changing careers, and the increasing demand for medical assistants across the country.
+- There are typically 112,300 medical assistant job openings each year in the United States.
+This robust job outlook is a result of medical assistants retiring, changing careers, and the increasing demand for medical assistants across the country.

-- The expected employment change between 2022 to 2032 is 14%.
-This expected employment change is much higher than the national average expected career growth.
+- The expected growth in employment between 2024 to 2034 is 12%.
+This expected growth rate is much higher than the national average for all occuptions.

-- 56% of medical assistants work in doctors' offices.
-Other locations medical assistants commonly work include hospitals (15%), outpatient care centers (9%), and the offices of other healthcare providers (8%).
+- 57% of medical assistants work in doctors' offices.
+Other locations where medical assistants commonly work include hospitals (17%), outpatient care centers (10%), and the offices of other healthcare providers (7%).

 - 62% of employers say that certification is the first thing they look for in a new employee.
 While medical assistant certification isn't the only important attribute, it is highly valued by most employers.
 Other skills employers look for include professionalism, critical thinking, and good verbal communication.